 The medical aesthetics industry has been growing over the past decade.
-Laser skin resurfacing is one of the most top requested procedures, and Botox and dermal fillers are ranked as #1 and #2 within the nonsurgical cosmetic treatment performance category.
+Laser skin resurfacing is one of the most requested procedures, and Botox and dermal fillers are ranked as No. 1 and No. 2 within the nonsurgical cosmetic treatment performance category.

-We often recommend that you receive your medical aesthetician certification before attending aesthetician school.
-This is because aesthetician school takes roughly 5-6 months to complete whereas it takes roughly two weeks to complete training at a medical aesthetician school.
-Aestheticians only focus on skin on a surface level, which means waxing, tweezing, facials, peels, wraps, and more.
+We often recommend that you receive your medical aesthetician certification before attending an aesthetic training school.
+This is because aesthetician school takes roughly 5 to 6 months to complete whereas it takes approximately two weeks to complete training at a medical aesthetician school.
+Aestheticians only focus on skin on a surface level, which means waxing, tweezing, facials, peels, wraps and more.
 Medical aesthetics gives you training with cosmetic lasers and/or injectables.

-For aspiring medical aestheticians, the comprehensive laser course is one of the most sought-after courses at National Laser Institute.
+For aspiring medical aestheticians, the Comprehensive Laser Course is one of the most sought-after courses at the National Laser Institute.
 Students will learn within a clinical and didactic environment from experts in the medical aesthetic field.
-Some of the laser training objectives include laser hair removal, laser wrinkle reduction, photofacials, laser acne reduction, stretch mark removal, and much more.
-This course includes hands-on training with scheduled clients in order to meet the approved clinical training time as well as in-classroom lectures featuring tissue interaction, laser safety, skin treatment plans, and more.
+Some of the modalities students will learn include laser hair removal, laser wrinkle reduction, photofacials, laser acne reduction, stretch mark removal and so much more.
+This course includes hands-on training with scheduled clients in order to meet the approved clinical training time as well as in-classroom lectures featuring tissue interaction, laser safety and skin treatment plans.

 If you are looking for an exciting career opportunity where you can help others look and feel their best?
 A career in medical aesthetics as a cosmetic laser tech might be a good fit!

 With over 15 years of excellence, the National Laser Institute has taught tens of thousands of aspiring medical aestheticians looking to enter the multi-billion-dollar industry.
 As the leader in medical aesthetics education, students seek quality laser training from us in order to become a certified medical aesthetician to start working in the field.